There is no introduction for this policy and procedure.

 - Registrar – The official at the University who is responsible for maintaining student records.
 The Office of the Registrar plans and oversees registration, academic record maintenance, transcript preparation, graduation, a degree audit report system, and curricular records.

 - Semester or Term – A period of study of approximately 16 weeks, usually half of the academic year (i.e., Fall and Spring semesters).
 The Fall semester begins in August and the Spring semester begins in January at UNC Charlotte.
 There are summer terms as well: one ten-week and two five-week terms.

 - Responsible Office: Office of the Provost and Vice Chancellor for Academic Affairs

 - Revised: June 6, 2012 [Removed phrase "Degrees are awarded at commencement exercises held at the end of the Fall and Spring semesters."]

 - Reviewed: January 25, 2017 [Reviewed by FAPSC under five-year review]

 - Revised: August 28, 2019 [Added information about Commencement Ceremonies attendance]

 VII.
 Frequently Asked Questions

 - Which students are covered under this policy and procedure?
-This policy and procedure applies to all undergraduate students at UNC Charlotte.
+This policy and procedure applies to all undergraduate and graduate students at UNC Charlotte.